Primacin (Primaquine Phosphate)

 - Proguanil (used to treat malaria)

-- Some medicines used to treat irregular heartbeat
+- Some medications for irregular heartbeat

-- Ketoconazole (used to treat fungal infections)
+- Ketoconazole (used for fungal infections)

 Alcohol & Driving